Factbox - May's Brexit 'plan B': What happens next in parliament?

 Put forward by Labour and Conservative MPs, it seeks to rule out a ‘no deal’ Brexit.

-Proposed by Conservative lawmaker Andrew Murrison, it calls for Britain’s exit deal with Brussels to be changed to add an expiry date to the Northern Irish backstop of Dec.
+Proposed by Conservative lawmaker Andrew Murrison and supported by a large number of Conservatives, it calls for Britain’s exit deal with Brussels to be changed to add an expiry date to the Northern Irish backstop of Dec.
 31, 2021.

+Put forward by Conservative lawmaker John Baron, this amendment calls on parliament to reject any Brexit deal which includes a Northern Ireland backstop.

+Proposed by Liberal Democrat leader Vince Cable and his MPs, it calls on the government to rule out a ‘no deal’ exit and prepare for a second referendum in which the option to remain in the EU would be on the ballot paper.

 Parliament will hold a day of debate on May’s proposed next steps and MPs’ amendments.
 They will not be asked to vote to approve a revised Brexit deal at this stage.